How To Build A Strong Connection With Someone You Just Started Dating

 That said, it’s not a good idea to try to mold the other person into what you want.
 Sometimes relationships simply won’t work, no matter how hard you try.
 Accept that not every person you date will be compatible with you or feel the same way you do in the relationship.
 These skills will be useful when you find someone who wants to help you build a strong connection and become your life partner.

 The sooner you can be the real you around your partner, the sooner you can potentially form a deep connection.
 That means being okay with who you were when you were single.
 Just because you’re in a relationship now doesn’t mean the rest of your life needs to go on hold.

 Keep spending time with your friends, volunteering, and participating in things you did before you met your new partner.
-They can learn so much more about you when you’re willing to other parts of your life.
+They can learn so much more about you when you’re willing to share other parts of your life.
 Ask them to join you every once in a while, and also be sure to participate in things on your own.
 They won’t love everything you love, but a respectful partner will support your interests.

 Not giving up your life for them also sets boundaries.
-If you get together with your family every Sunday night, put your phones on silent, and play board games, keep doing that.
+If you get together with your family every Sunday night, put your phones on silent, and play board games, continue doing that.
 It shows them that you take certain rules and traditions seriously.
 This example also shows that you care about your family.
 Having family as a core value is important to many people, and you’re not only saying it—you’re living it.

 Practice Open Communication

 If you’re a quiet person, that’s perfectly fine!
 Whether you’re an introvert, an extrovert, or somewhere in the middle, you can make conversations work to your strengths.
 Here are a few ideas you can use to communicate more effectively with your partner.

 Ask Questions And Give Honest Answers